hphelion/docs.hpcloud.com/apispecs/cs/working/private/Domain.md

 * *limit (Optional)* - integer - represents the maximum number of elements which will be returned in the request.
 Default is 100.
 * *marker (Optional)* - string - the resource Id of the last item in the previous list

+Following filters can be used to filter the response data.

+* *tenantId (Optional)* - string - include results for given tenantId.
+Filters tenantId and name are mutually exclusive.
+You can filter either using tenantId or using name.
+* *name (Optional)* - string - include results for given tenant name.
+Filters tenantId and name are mutually exclusive.
+You can filter either using tenantId or using name.

 **Data Parameters**